cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/01-getting-started/README.md

     If the command is successful, no output is returned.

 5. DNS propagation may take several minutes.
-Once propagation is complete, issue the following command and copy the output, and paste it into a web browser.
+Once propagation is complete, issue the following command, copy the output, and then paste it into a web browser.

     ```sh
     terraform output cbci_oc_url